OrchardCMS/OrchardCore/src/docs/reference/modules/Users/README.md

 - Users Change Email: Allows users to change their email address.
 - Users Registration: Allows external users to sign up to the site and ask to confirm their email.
-- Reset Password: Allows users to reset their password
+- Reset Password: Allows users to reset their password.
 - User Time Zone: Provides a way to set the time zone per user.
 - Custom User Settings: See [its own documentation page](CustomUserSettings/README.md).